lammorris/Card_Shark_iOS/README.md

-# Card Shark
+# Card Deck
-Card Shark is a portfolio project that demonstrates the architecture and design principles gathered through experience.
+Card Deck is a portfolio project that demonstrates the architecture and design principles.

 ## Libraries
 - [SDWebImage](https://github.com/SDWebImage/SDWebImage)